sembo12/images/README.md

 # Introduction

 Wordpress is a CMS that uses plugins, themes etc to enhance the functionality and usability within a website.
 It runs PHP in the BackEnd and HTML5 and CSS (no severside scrypting like SASS).
-Many bloggers do use wordpress due to it's versatility and easy to manage posts.
+Many bloggers do use wordpress due to it's versatility and UX/UI customizability.

 ## Why did I write this documentation